 4. The disturbance is not better explained by another mental disorder, such as refusing to leave home because of excessive resistance to change in autism spectrum disorder; delusions or hallucinations concerning separation in psychotic disorders; refusal to go outside without a trusted companion in agoraphobia; worries about ill health or other harm befalling significant others in generalized anxiety disorder; or concerns about having an illness in illness anxiety disorder.

-Therapy for Separation Anxiety
+Therapy for Separation Anxiety in London

 It is possible to treat and manage anxiety and therapy can be very successful in resolving separation anxiety disorder.
 The most effective treatment for separation anxiety in childhood, adolescence and adulthood is an integrated therapeutic approach, which draws on both principles of Cognitive Behavioral Therapy and Psychodynamic Counselling.